Tico-Tico no Fubá: In film and television

-In Quebec the song has been used for several decades in commercials for Sico paint.
+In Quebec, the song has been used for several decades in commercials for Sico paint.

-In season three of Mama's Family, episode "An Ill Wind", an intoxicated Iola briefly sings the song's chorus before passing out onto a bed.
+In the Mama's Family season three episode "An Ill Wind", an intoxicated Iola briefly sings the song's chorus before passing out onto a bed.

-This song can be heard on various episodes of the Belgian Kabouter Wesley cartoon.
+The song can be heard on various episodes of the Belgian Kabouter Wesley cartoon.

-In season one of Narcos: Mexico, episode 3 ("El Padrino"), the orchestral version of the song is played by a band during a reception.
+In the Narcos: Mexico season one episode "El Padrino", the orchestral version of the song is played by a band during a reception.

 Other uses

 This song was often performed by the Grateful Dead during their tuning jams between songs.
 It was also played as an instrumental by James Booker with the Jerry Garcia Band.

 This song was used in Tom and Jerry in the episode "Muscle Beach Tom", where Tom's rival, Butch is seen dancing with a female cat.

 This song was performed in the closing ceremony of the 2016 Summer Olympics.

 This song was adapted to the 2016 video games Just Dance 2017 and Civilization VI.

 This song was remixed with a baile funk melody during the opening of Brazilian pop singer Anitta's set for Rock in Rio Lisboa 2018.